lffw001/rurima/README.md

 ```sh
 rurima lxc pull -m mirrors.bfsu.edu.cn/lxc-images -o alpine -v edge -s ./test
 ```
-# Powered by ruri
-Rurima has a full integration of ruri now, you can just use it as a more powerful version of ruri.
-You can use ruri as a subcommand of rurima now, for more info about ruri, see [ruri](https://github.com/Moe-hacker/ruri)
 # Note & WIP:
 This project does not follow OCI and can only be a `PARTIAL` replacement of docker, this project is still under development.
 # About suid or caps: